Undesirable Biases in NLP: Addressing Challenges of Measurement: Introduction

-To combat these effects of language technology on society, detecting undesirable biases in NLP systems, and finding ways to mitigate them, has emerged as a new and active domain of NLP research.
+To combat these effects of language technology on society, detecting undesirable biases in Large Language Models and other NLP systems, and finding ways to mitigate them, has emerged as a new and active domain of NLP research.
 However, both detection and mitigation face problems.
-One of these challenges is that we lack trustworthy tools to measure bias that is present in NLP systems.
-While there had been a lot of excitement about some early methods used to make bias in such systems visible \shortcite<e.g.,>{caliskanSemanticsDerivedAutomatically2017}, more recent work has shown that these methods are problematic.
+One of these challenges is that we lack sound tools to measure bias that is present in NLP systems.
+While there had been a lot of excitement about some early methods used to make bias in such systems visible \shortcite<e.g.,>{bolukbasi_man_2016,caliskanSemanticsDerivedAutomatically2017}, more recent work has shown that these (as well as newer) methods are problematic.
+Many problems have been pointed out for how bias is defined and operationalized~\shortcite<see e.g.,>{blodgett_language_2020,blodgett_stereotyping_2021,dev_measures_2022,ethayarajh_understanding_2019,gonen_lipstick_2019,nissim2020fair,talat_you_2022}.
+There are also concrete issues with the measurement results.
+For instance, for some of the currently-used bias measures little to no evidence has been found that they correlate with other bias measures or with downstream harms~\shortcite<e.g.,>{cao_intrinsic_2022,delobelle_measuring_2022,goldfarb-tarrant_intrinsic_2021}.

-However, if researchers cannot guarantee the quality and trustworthiness of the bias measures for current NLP models, it becomes difficult to make any meaningful progress in understanding the scale of the problem and in designing mitigation strategies for the potential harms that may result from biased models.
-Using poor quality bias measurement tools could also give us a false sense of security when these measures show no or little bias (allowing the language model, perceived as a ``neutral arbiter'', to enshrine undetected biases in society).
-Further, \shortciteauthor{jacobs_measurement_2021} \citeyear{jacobs_measurement_2021} note that design decisions about measurement tools may influence how society thinks about fairness- and bias-related concepts (e.g., seeing race as a category may reinforce structural racism).
+If researchers cannot guarantee that bias measures for current NLP models work properly, it becomes difficult to make meaningful progress in understanding the scale of the problem and in designing mitigation strategies for the potential harms that may result from biased models.
+Using poor quality bias measurement tools could also give us a false sense of security when these measures show no or little bias.
 Good design of such bias measures is thus critical.

-If the expansion of NLP technology into daily life continues to outpace our ability to adequately measure the biases of NLP models, a crisis could be on the horizon.
-To avert this crisis and adequately monitor and address problems with undesirable biases, trustworthy ways of detecting bias must be developed.

-One instinctual reaction is to treat this challenge as a technical one; an NLP problem to be solved by NLP practitioners.
-However, matters of fairness, stereotypes, measurement, and bias have long research traditions in other fields of study such as moral philosophy, law, sociology and psychology --- expertise that NLP (and other AI) practitioners, who are themselves not specialized on these topics, should make use of \shortcite[i.a.]{blodgett_language_2020,kiritchenko_confronting_2021,balayn2021beyond,cheng_socially_2021,talat_you_2022,weinberg_rethinking_2022}.
+Consequently, we need ways to evaluate the quality of bias measures.